-Steve Fullhart anchors News 3 at Six and Ten, and serves as the evening executive producer.
-He joined the Brazos Valley’s news leader in May 2004 and has anchored, reported for and produced every newscast at KBTX over his time at the station.
+Steve Fullhart has anchored News 3 at Six and Ten since 2015 and serves as the station's evening executive producer.
+He joined the Brazos Valley’s news leader in May 2004, and has anchored, reported for and produced every newscast at KBTX over his time at the station.

-In addition to reporting across the region, Steve has filed stories from Austin during legislative sessions, New York City for Johnny Manziel's Heisman Trophy win, Washington four times as local leaders visited with members of Congress, Belgium for the opening of an exhibit dedicated to Aggies who served in World War II, and Afghanistan where Aggies and Texans were serving in the war.
-His stories from the war zone earned him a Lone Star Emmy Award in 2014.
+In addition to reporting across the region and state, Steve has filed stories from New York City for Johnny Manziel's Heisman Trophy win, Washington when local leaders have visited members of Congress, Belgium for the opening of an exhibit dedicated to Aggies who served in World War II, and Afghanistan where Aggies and Texans were serving during that conflict.
+His stories from the war zone earned him a Lone Star EMMY Award in 2014 and an EMMA Award in 2015.

-Also an Emmy-winning producer, Steve has won or been a part of teams that have earned more than 30 honors from the Texas Associated Press Broadcasters since 2009.
+Also an EMMY-winning producer, Steve has won or been a part of teams that have earned 35 honors from the Texas Associated Press Broadcasters since 2009.
 Steve has also been recognized by the Headliners Foundation, the Houston Press Club and the national Telly Awards.

 In 2010, the Brazos Valley Coalition Against Domestic Violence gave Steve its "Voice Against Violence" award for his live blog during the John Thuesen murder trial, noting "commitment to promoting awareness of domestic violence in Brazos County."
 The Bryan-College Station Convention and Visitors Bureau named Steve a "Hometown Hero" in 2012 for creating the "Giveaway May" promotion, which was a partnership with the CVB.

 A graduate of Indiana University, Steve was an anchor, reporter, photographer and producer for public television station WTIU’s award-winning student newscast.
 Individually, he was recognized as one of Indiana’s top student talents by the Society of Professional Journalists.
 He also called sporting events and anchored sports updates on student radio station WIUS (now WIUX).

 Steve reported for five different newspapers, was a staff writer for an internationally-distributed magazine for children of military service members, and spent two summers doing radio and television work for the American Forces Network in Kaiserslautern, Germany.
 He interned at KHQ-TV in Spokane, Washington.